 Plot: A slice-of-life comedy anime about a group of girls in a school that specializes in art students.

-Slice-of-life comedies have to be one of the hardest genres to deal with, especially when they have no real story to them beyond what the plot gives us.
-The genre is also fairly saturated as well, in addition to Azumanga Daioh being the frontrunner for quality in the genre.
+Breakdown: Slice-of-life comedies have to be one of the hardest genres to review, especially when they have no real story to them beyond what the plot gives us.
+The genre is fairly saturated as well, in addition to shows like Azumanga Daioh being the frontrunner for quality in the genre.

-GA does a very good job at both being funny and entertaining as well as being a neat little feature for artists along the way.
-Despite a good chunk of the art related information being given in this show being pretty basic, I still learned some stuff and it was cool to see an anime that talks about so energetically.
+GA does a very good job at both being funny and entertaining as well as being a neat feature for artists along the way.
+Despite a good chunk of the art related information given in this show being pretty basic, I still learned some stuff, and it was cool to see an anime that talks about art so energetically.

 Character-wise, we have two groups of characters; our regular group and a side-group of older students who are in an art club.
 (GA has both a regular school and an art school, so I guess the art club’s meant for people who like art but not enough to be in the other part of the school.)

-Tomokane: A hyper and very physical tomboy with short hair and a boy-ish voice, I won’t lie, I actually thought Tomokane WAS a guy for the first half of the series and I constantly kept calling her ‘him’ afterwards anyway.
+Tomokane: A hyper and very physical tomboy with short hair and a boy-ish voice.
+I actually thought Tomokane was a guy for the first half of the series, and I constantly kept calling her ‘him’ afterwards on accident.
 Tomokane frequently causes a lot of trouble with….

 Noda: An equally hyper and extremely random girl who likes to cause trouble.
 Her older sister is a model whose face is masked for the entirety of the one episodes she’s featured in.

-Namiko: Seemingly the oldest one of the group, Namiko frequently acts as the responsible one in the group and works hard to ensure that they’re working on their assignments as well as keeping the fun-loving group in check (especially Noda)
+Namiko: Seemingly the oldest one of the group, Namiko frequently acts as the responsible one.
+She works hard to ensure that everyone’s working on their assignments as well as keeps the fun-loving group in check (especially Noda).

-Club President: Also energetic and random, the club president whose name escapes me really loves her club and is always eager about making club activities and getting new members to keep the club alive.
+Club President: Also energetic and random, the club president really loves her club and is always eager about making club activities and getting new members to keep the club alive.

 Bucchi: Kisaragi’s friend who introduced her to GA, Bucchi I think is part of the art section of school.
 She also acts as a responsible member of the group.